 What is a broken Lease?
 If you left a balance owed to an apartment complex, most apartments will count that as a broken lease.
-Some renters have this issue and are not aware.
-The following are some of the most common ways in which you can get a broken lease.
+Some renters may have this on their credit report and are not aware.
+The following are five of the most common ways renters get a broken lease.

-Another way is you did not give proper notice to the apartment.
+- Another way is you did not give proper notice to the apartment.
 Most San Antonio apartments require a 30 to 60 day notice.
 If you don’t do that they may put that on your rental history.
 Keep in mind notices have to be given in writing.

 If you owe funds to an apartment complex, it is important to get the debt paid.
 Also, keep the documentation and save it in your computer and a couple of other places just in case.

 In San Antonio, Texas most apartments will run a credit check.
 If you did not fulfill your lease term, or you owe a property money it may be a bit challenging to find an apartment on your own.
-If you owe property money some San Antonio apartments may not work with you or ask for a risk fee or an additional deposit.
-Some deposits could be equal to one month’s rent depending on the age of the broken lease and the apartment complexes policies.
+If you owe a property money, some apartments may ask for a risk fee, additional security deposit.
+Some security deposits could be equal to one month’s rent depending on how long ago it was and the apartment complexes policies.
 So avoid broken leases.

 So if you feel you may have bad credit or a low credit score, Bucks to Move Apartment locating can help you with your San Antonio apartment search.
 We have an inventory of apartments that offer a second chance to tenants who have had credit challenges.
 All San Antonio apartments have different policies and everyone’s situation is unique.
-If you have a broken lease you will want to meet with one of our professionals.
+If you owe an apartment complex money, you will want to meet with one of our apartment finders.